xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 considered important to conserve cards.
 In these  days  of CRT's and indented code, the clarity of programs is  far  better served by  keeping statements separate.
-It's still  nice  to  have  the OPTION  of  multiple  statements,  but  it seems a shame to  keep programmers  in  slavery  to the semicolon, just to keep that one rare case from "looking funny."
+It's still  nice  to  have  the _option_  of  multiple  statements,  but  it seems a shame to  keep programmers  in  slavery  to the semicolon, just to keep that one rare case from "looking funny."